vishakhadhonde9/AWS/Session-8] EBS.md

                  - This command lists all available block devices.
 Identify your newly attached EBS volume.

-              3. Create Partitions using `fdisk`:
+              3. Create Partitions using `fdisk`: fdisk command is used to create, modify and delete partitions.

                  sudo fdisk /dev/xvdf

+                 - -n-create new partitions
+                 - -d-delete partitions
+                 - -p-print partition table
+                 - -w-write changed and exit
+                 - -q-quit

                  - Follow the steps:
                    - Press `n` to create a new partition.
                    - Select `p` for primary partition.